mauermbq/tf/README.md

 Relation to GPU performance:

 * ~ 1190 examples/sec, ~0,1 sec/batch for an old-timer (940MX)
-* ~ 6000~7000 examples/sec for GTX1070, which is around 9 times increase over recent 6 core i7 of MacBook pro
+* ~ 6000~7000 examples/sec for GTX1070, which is around 9 times increase over recent 6 core i7 of my MacBook pro

 Conclusion: For real deep learning scenarios you need to add GPU performance somehow from cloud or a workstaion with sufficient GPU power.
 However, for simple local scenarios it's worth to compile your own CPU optimized version.